hsnlab/escape/pox/ext/doc/source/index.rst

 Service API specific function:
 ++++++++++++++++++++++++++++++

+The SAS API is automatically initiated by the Service layer.
+If the ``-s`` flag is used the service request is loaded from the given file and the REST-API initiation is skipped.

 *Content Negotiation:* The Service layer's RESTful API accepts and returns data only in JSON format.

 +-------------------+----------------+-------------------+---------------------------------------------------------------------------+
 |      Path         |     Params     |     HTTP verbs    | Description                                                               |